Rajasthan: Geography

 The geographic features of Rajasthan are the Thar Desert and the Aravalli Range, which runs through the state from southwest to northeast, almost from one end to the other, for more than 850 km.
-Mount Abu lies at the southwestern end of the range, separated from the main ranges by the West Banas River, although a series of broken ridges continues into Haryana in the direction of Delhi where it can be seen as outcrops in the form of the Raisina Hill and the ridges farther north.
+Mount Abu lies at the southwestern end of the range, separated from the main ranges by the West Banas River.
+Although a series of broken ridges continues into Haryana in the direction of Delhi where it can be seen as outcrops in the form of the Raisina Hill and the ridges farther north.
 About three-fifths of Rajasthan lies northwest of the Aravallis, leaving two-fifths on the east and south direction.

 The Aravalli Range runs across the state from the southwest peak Guru Shikhar (Mount Abu), which is 1722 m in height, to Khetri in the northeast.
 This range divides the state into 60% in the northwest of the range and 40% in the southeast.
 The northwest tract is sandy and unproductive with little water but improves gradually from desert land in the far west and northwest to comparatively fertile and habitable land towards the east.
-The area includes the Thar Desert.
 The south-eastern area, higher in elevation (100 to 350 m above sea level) and more fertile, has a very diversified topography.
 In the south lies the hilly tract of Mewar.
 In the southeast, a large area within the districts of Kota and Bundi forms a tableland.
 To the northeast of these districts is a rugged region (badlands) following the line of the Chambal River.
 Farther north the country levels out; the flat plains of the northeastern Bharatpur district are part of an alluvial basin.
-Merta City lies in the geographical center of Rajasthan.
+Merta City lies in the geographical centre of Rajasthan.